 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated May 19, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Oct 03, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 |Card||Annual fee||Travel fee credit||Guests||Authorized user access||Lounge network|

 |Chase Sapphire Reserve®||$450||$300 (any travel purchase)||No set limit (at lounge discretion)||$75||Priority Pass|

 |Citi® / AAdvantage® Executive World Elite™ Mastercard®||$450||$0||2 free or partner plus children under 18||Free||Admirals Clubs, select OneWorld airline lounges|